 Every workstation and SRP has a [Sys] volume.
-[Sys] is a pseudonym for the disk that contains the operating system and other files that are used when the system boots. ([Sys] also has ordinary volume and device names; see "Volume and Device Names," above).
+[Sys] is a pseudonym for the disk that contains the operating system and other files that are used when the system boots. ([Sys] also has ordinary volume and device names; see "Volume and Device Names," earlier in this section).

-The operating system is stored in the $\langle Sys \rangle$ directory on the [Sys] volume.
-Usually $[Sys] \langle Sys \rangle$ also contains application programs and configuration files.
-The following suffixes identify some of the files that reside in $[Sys] \langle Sys \rangle$.
+The operating system is stored in the <Sys> directory on the [Sys] volume.
+Usually [Sys]<Sys> also contains application programs and configuration files.
+The following suffixes identify some of the files that reside in [Sys]<Sys>.
 Changing or removing any of these files will alter the way a workstation is set up or operates.

 .bin Binary message files

 .cmds Executive command files

 .config, .cnfg, or .cfg Configuration files

 .img Operating system files

 .jcl Batch files written in job control language (JCL)

 .lib Libraries used by applications programs

 .run Executable programs

 .sub Submit files

 .sys Operating systems, request files, or configuration files

 .user User configuration files